ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 `linewidth` is the thickness of the diagram lines as a fraction of the cell width.

+If the chord definition has info for finger settings, these will be shown if `fingers` is true.

         "diagrams" : {
+            "fingers"  : "true"
             "show"     :  "bottom",   // or "top", or "right", or "below" "width"    :  6,
             "height"   :  6,